JonasDeM/EntitySelection/README.md

 # EntitySelection
-A minimal solution for selecting entities in the unity sceneview.
+A small package that enables you to select entities in the unity sceneview.
 Tested with both URP and Built-In Render Pipeline.
-(LWRP and HDRP should also work)
+(LWRP and HDRP should also work but still need to conform.)

 ## How to select
 Make sure your focus is on the sceneview (not gameview)